D8-X/d8x-trader-backend/SWARM.md

 This will tag our image with our local registry prefix (`127.0.0.1:5555`).
 Now let's push the image to our container registry.
-This step is needed to make our image accesible to worker nodes.
+This step is needed to make our image accessible to worker nodes.

 Now push the image to our local image registry.
-This will make our image accesible on worker nodes.
+This will make our image accessible on worker nodes.

 ```bash
 docker image push 127.0.0.1:5555/main:latest